pyroscope/rtorrent-ps/docs/customize.rst

     if you used that to set up your system.
     Otherwise you'll get duplicate columns.

-To show the full column definitions with their code, call `pyroadmin`_:
+To show the full column definitions with their code, call :ref:`cli-usage-pyroadmin`:

 .. code-block:: console